SharePoint/sp-dev-docs/docs/spfx/viva/get-started/advanced-card-view-functionality.md

     }
     ```

-1. Temporarily remove where the `state` is referenced in the ACE and Views by updating the `onPropertyPaneFieldChanged()` method:
+1. Temporarily remove where the `state` is referenced in the ACE and Views by adding the `onPropertyPaneFieldChanged()` method:

     ```typescript
     // tslint:disable-next-line: no-any